 Glycolysis, Citric acid cycle: establishment of the cyclic nature, individual reactions and enzymes of citric acid cycle.
 Amphibolic nature of the cycle.
 Pentose phosphate pathway of glucose oxidation.
-Biosynthesis: biosynthesis of glucose from non-carbohydrate precursors (gluconeogenesis).
-Glycogen synthesis and its regulation.
+Biosynthesis: biosynthesis of glucose non-carbohydrate from precursors (gluconeogenesis).
+Glycogensynthesis and its regulation\.